google/blockly-samples/codelabs/custom_generator/custom_generator.md

 };
 ```

+### Test it

-Test the block generator by adding an array to your onscreen blocks an populating it.
+Test the block generator by adding an array to your onscreen blocks and populating it.

 What code does it generate if you have no inputs?